Auburn vs. Ole Miss NCAA Football Odds, Plays and Insights | October 30, 2021

 Over/Under Insights

-- Auburn and its opponents have scored at least 66 points or more only once this year.
+- Auburn has combined with its opponents to score more than 66.5 points only once this season.

-- So far this season, 50% of Ole Miss' games (3/6) have had more combined points than Saturday's total of 66.
+- Ole Miss has combined with its opponents to score more than 66.5 points in three of six games this season.

-- Saturday's total is 11.3 points lower than the two team's combined 77.3 points per game average.
+- The combined points per game average of the two teams, 77.3, is 10.8 points above Saturday's over/under.

-- The 48 combined points per game that these two squads have allowed this season are 18.0 fewer than the 66 over/under in this contest.
+- This contest's total is 18.5 points above the 48 these two squads combine to allow per game this season.

-- The average total in Tigers games this season is 54.3, 11.7 points fewer than Saturday's total of 66 .
+- Tigers games have an average total of 54.3 points this season, 12.2 fewer than Saturday's over/under.

 Auburn Stats and Trends